Kalan-Lab/lsaBGC/README.md

 Installation is performed via Conda and should take ~5-10 minutes.
 We are happy to attempt to address issues with installation if any arise, please open a Git Issues case.

-A step-by-step guide and bash scripts for automated installation are provided on the [Installation wiki page](https://github.com/Kalan-Lab/lsaBGC/wiki/01.-Installation).
+On the [Installation wiki page](https://github.com/Kalan-Lab/lsaBGC/wiki/01.-Installation), you can find a step-by-step guide and bash scripts for automated installation are provided.
 [Test cases](https://github.com/Kalan-Lab/lsaBGC_Ckefir_Testing_Cases) to demonstrate individual programs are available along with a more [comprehensive tutorial](https://github.com/Kalan-Lab/lsaBGC/wiki/03.-Tutorial:-Exploring-BGCs-in-Cutibacterium) to showcase the use of the suite and relations between core programs.

 ## Acknowledgements: